jialei0701/ANN/周嘉荣11818381/code/README.md

     According to the I/O speed of your hard drive, the time cost may vary.
         For a typical HDD, around 20 seconds are required for a 512x512x300 volume.
     This process needs to be executed only once.

-    NOTE: if you are using another dataset which contains multiple targets, you can modify the variables "ORGAN_NUMBER" and "ORGAN_ID" in run.sh, as well as the "is_organ" function in utils.py to define your mapping function flexibly.

 You can run all the following modules with **one** execution!
   * a) Enable everything (except initialization) in the beginning part.